 Modern receivers will come with more ports than their older counterparts.
 As a result, your receiver may have one or two HDMI out ports.
 If you are wondering whether the ports will be of any help when it comes to improving your listening experience, this article will help you understand what the HDMI ports on the receiver are used for.

 HDMI output ports allow you to connect your receiver to an HDMI-enabled HDTV, speaker, computer, monitor, or some other device.
 You simply use an HDMI cable to connect the receiver to the device which then transmits audio and video.

 Let’s learn more about HDMI output ports and what they are used for.

 What Does HDMI Out Mean?

-The ports provide a connection method where other HDMI-enabled devices such as HDTV and are wired using an HDMI cable.
+The ports provide a connection method where other HDMI-enabled devices such as HDTVs and are wired using an HDMI cable.
 HDMI output ports can also be found on computers, set-top boxes, Blu-ray/DVD players, or tablets.
 HDMI output is therefore part of what we call HDMI pass through.
 Check out our article on how the HDMI pass through feature works.

 What is HDMI Output Used For On A Receiver?

 As we have already mentioned, HDMI output on a receiver is a port or socket that provides an easy connection method between the receiver and other HDMI-enabled devices such as TVs.